This content mentions body image (or generally discusses weight), loneliness or isolation and depression, which some people may find triggering.

 For Instagram to work for you, you need to feel empowered by it, not overwhelmed by it.
 Be selective in who and what you interact with on there, and as a result your experience will be positive.

-Links to mental health Instagram accounts that have helped you:
+Mental health Instagram accounts that have helped me:

 If you feel affected by the content you have read, please see our get help page for support.